Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 I know.

-Not a botolo or a diamond merchant.
+Not a Batolo or a diamond merchant.

-Not a botolo.
+Not a Batolo.

-It's got, I have to really read it every time
+I have to really read it every time

-oh no, that is how it is, okay.
+Oh no, that is how it is.

-access to a safe deposit box in the vault
+24 hour access to the building access to a safe deposit box

-His story is that he was approached by a diamond dealer
+his story is that he was approached by a diamond dealer to attempt a robbery

-into the vault, little pen out of the pocket.
+into the vault little pen out of the pocket

-You looked at me then as if I was gonna have something
+you looked at me then if I was going to have something to say about that

 It was just nice to see you enjoying it.